IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 mconcat :: Monoid m => [m] -> m
 ```

-In the third example we unite two traces to one tracer, for which we trivially use the same tracer on the right side.
+In the next example we unite two traces to one tracer, for which we trivially use the same tracer on the right side.

 ```haskell
 tracer1  = appendName "tracer1" exTracer